photoprism/photoprism-docs/docs/developer-guide/metadata/geocoding.md

 - Our API approximates the coordinates and encodes them with a [fuzzy S2 cell ID](https://s2geometry.io/resources/s2cell_statistics.html) that does not include the house number or any other data identifying a specific residential address, except possibly in very sparsely populated areas of the world.
 Even then, we cannot trace the request back to a person, picture or point in time.
 - We may store your server's IP address and other HTTP request headers for a limited time to perform authorization checks, prevent abuse, and implement rate limits.
 Since the traffic is encrypted, no one intercepting the server-to-server communication can see the exact request and response; only the fact that you exchanged data with our backend.

+*Other open source applications sometimes use the free developer APIs operated by [openstreetmap.org](https://operations.osmfoundation.org/policies/tiles/).
+In this case, [their usage](https://operations.osmfoundation.org/policies/tiles/) and [privacy policies](https://wiki.osmfoundation.org/wiki/Privacy_Policy) apply, which means that your request data is stored and used to [create publicly available reports](https://planet.openstreetmap.org/tile_logs/).
+This is different from our approach, which focuses on [our users' privacy](https://www.photoprism.app/privacy) and user experience.*

 ## Example Request ##

 `GET https://places.photoprism.app/v1/location/149ce78563`